 The California Energy Commission welcomed another new hydrogen refueling station to its network.

 Hydrogen fuel-cell electric cars are much quieter to drive than gasoline-fueled cars.
-Fuel-cell cars have about the same range – 300 miles – on a full tank and they can be larger than the battery electric vehicles that rely on heavy batteries.
+Fuel-cell cars have about the same range – 300 miles – on a full tank and they can be larger than electric vehicles that rely on heavy batteries.
 Filling up a fuel-cell vehicle takes about three to five minutes and is similar to traditional gas cars that receive liquid gas.

-California requires at least 33 percent of the hydrogen used by fuel-cell cars to be from renewable energy sources.
+California requires at least 33 percent of the hydrogen used by fuel cell cars to be from renewable energy sources.
 Some stations will dispense 100 percent renewable hydrogen.
 Hydrogen refueling stations and vehicles are safe.
 They have been around for at least 20 years, supporting transit buses.